zeruniverse/Password-Manager/README.md

 ##Mechanism
 This password manager can generate and store random strong passwords for users.
 Passwords are generated on users' browsers and then encrypted using AES256.
-PBKDF2 with SHA512 is used for user identification check
+PBKDF2 with SHA512 is used for user identification check.
+Raw password will be mapped to a pseudo password before applying AES256.
 Secret key (related to password) will not be uploaded to server.

-Details:
+##Details
 ###Key Generation
 + Secret_Key = PBKDF2(Login Password, Iteration: 500)
 + Login Signiture = PBKDF2(Secret_Key, Iteration: 500)
 + Confusion_Key = PBKDF2(SHA512(Login Password), Iteration: 100)

 ###Password From User Screen to Server
 + POST SHA512(Login Signiture + stamp sent from server) to server as authentication.
 + User input account and corresponding password into web browser.